top of page

 Maintain Hygiene

-To ward off germs, carry a hand sanitiser or alcohol wipes while you’re out and use them often for good hand hygiene.
-If a friend or family member is sick, do wear a face mask for protection.
-Partner down with the flu?
-Consider sleeping in separate room until he recovers.
+To prevent the spread of germs, bring a hand sanitizer or alcohol wipes with you when you're out and use them regularly for effective hand hygiene.
+If a friend or family member is ill, wearing a face mask for protection is advisable.
+If your partner has the flu, think about sleeping in a different room until they recover.

 Boost Your Defences